 - Significant weight loss may indicate a variety of problems, including malnutrition or dehydration.

-- Skin tears, bruises, lesions, burns, bone fractures, sprains or contusions, particularly those that appear with no explanation, may indicate neglect or a pattern of physical abuse
+- Unexplained injuries such as: Skin tears, bruises, lesions, burns, bone fractures, sprains or contusions, particularly those that appear with no explanation, may indicate neglect or a pattern of physical abuse

 - Over-medication or failure to give medication resulting in harm to the resident